stuartellis/button/README.md

 # Button

-Just drop *button.py* into any project that has CloudFormation templates to manage your application environments without a stand-alone DevOps tool or the awkwardness of interacting with the AWS command-line utility.
+Just drop *button.py* into any project that has CloudFormation templates.
+You can then manage your application environments without either a stand-alone DevOps tool, or the awkwardness of interacting with the AWS command-line utility.

 ## Usage